davidamichelson/DIV6700/schedule.md

 *Secondary Sources*

 - Bull, Marcus.
 “Crusade and Conquest.”
-In The Cambridge History of Christianity: Volume 4: Christianity in Western Europe, c.1100–c.1500, edited by Miri Rubin and Walter Simons, 4:340–52.
+In _The Cambridge History of Christianity: Volume 4: Christianity in Western Europe, c.1100–c.1500_, edited by Miri Rubin and Walter Simons, 4:340–52.
 Cambridge History of Christianity.
 Cambridge: Cambridge University Press, 2009. *(VLC)*

 *Assignments*